-Wetskills Foundation and partners, Department for Water and Sanitation, Embassy of the Kingdom of The Netherlands, Water Institute of Southern Africa and Blue Deal programme, are preparing the fifth Wetskills Water Challenge in South Africa.
+Online event by Wetskills in cooperation with Department for Water and Sanitation, Embassy of the Kingdom of The Netherlands, Water Institute of Southern Africa and Blue Deal programme.

 Previous events were: Cape Town 2012, Nelspruit 2014, Durban 2016 and Cape Town 2018.
 Read more about the great finals at the WISA 2018 Conference in Cape Town in presence of Minister Gugile Nkwinti of Water and Sanitation of South Africa, and Dutch Special Water Envoy Henk Ovink.

 'It was such a wonderful experience.
 I am so enthusiastic.
 I want more..' 🙂